CodeGoat24/EOCNet/README.md

 We thanks to [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and [Textual Inversion](https://github.com/rinongal/textual_inversion) and [FreestyleNet](https://github.com/essunny310/FreestyleNet).

+## 🎫 License
+For non-commercial academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
+For commercial use, please contact [Cheng Jin](jc@fudan.edu.cn).

 ## 🖊️ BibTeX

 If you find this project useful in your research, please consider cite: